 Likewise, weakness can be a physical effect of anxiety.
 As you experience a lack of sleep and increased energy output, your body becomes weak.
 You may constantly shake your foot when you sit because you cannot sit still with your anxiety, but then later feel incapable of walking through the parking lot of the grocery store because your legs feel weak from all of the movement.

 Some studies have found that there are painful physical symptoms that can be associated with anxiety.
 Some people have unexplained pain that has no medical cause that can be found.
 One study found that, in a vast number of patients with unexplained painful physical symptoms, many of them had high anxiety.
 Approximately 45 percent of anxiety patients report experiencing unexplained pain.

 Studies have also shown that anxiety can worsen menopausal symptoms in people who are in pre- or post-menopausal.
 The most common symptom reported was hot flashes.
 In a group of over 1000 women, 10 percent of them had increased hot flashes with anxiety.

-Studies have also found that many people who suffer from anxiety have weakened immune systems.
+Studies have also found that many people who are going through anxiety have weakened immune systems.
 They are unable to fight off illnesses such as colds and the flu, as well as other communicable diseases.
 When they contract these illnesses, it takes much longer for them to recover.

 Digestive issues can abound when you have high anxiety for long periods of time.
 Increased stomach acid for an extended period can lead to acid reflux or stomach ulcers.
 The buildup of cortisol, combined with extreme stress, can also cause medical conditions such as irritable bowel syndrome.